boyloy21/PID_Controller/README.md

 # PID_Controller
-_ For file C can take to use in to control Microtrol Microcontroller such that STM32 on motion Robot.
+_ For file C can take to use in to control Microtrol Microcontroller such that STM32 on motion Robot.<br>
 _ For file Python can use simulation and control robot on real with PC .
 ## Flow to use Simulation:
 1. Install ROS2 foxy